krazydanny/laravel-repository/README.md

 **Usage**

 *IMPORTANT!!
-THIS STRATEGY IS AVAILABLE FOR REDIS CACHE STORES ONLY*
+THIS STRATEGY IS AVAILABLE FOR REDIS CACHE STORES ONLY (at the moment)*

 When detecting you want a model to be remembered in cache, Laravel Model Repository will automatically store it in cache and database (inserting or updating depending on the case).